slcs-jsc/mptrac/README.md

 ## Further information

-More detailed information for users and developers is provided in the [user manual](http://mptrac.readthedocs.io) and the [wiki](https://github.com/slcs-jsc/mptrac/wiki).
+More detailed information for users and developers is provided in the [user manual](https://slcs-jsc.github.io/mptrac) and the [doxygen manual](https://slcs-jsc.github.io/mptrac/doxygen).

 These are the main references for citing the MPTRAC model in scientific publications: